-The Corporation is currently evaluating the impact of these ASU's on its financial position, results of operations, and cash flows.
-At the present time, management has not yet determined what the effects of adopting these ASUs will have on its financial statements.
+The Corporation is currently evaluating the impact of the ASU on its financial position, results of operations, and cash flows.
+At the present time, management has not yet determined what the effects of adopting the ASU will have on its financial statements.